Lone Jack Pine Live + motherhood + intuition

 Recently I overcame a mental hurdle that said I needed to understand all audio editing with its gargantuan permutations of possibilities before I could start.
 Thus I freed myself from the hierarchy of conventional, expensive studios where I would often have to beg someone disinterested to give me the sound I wanted.
 Now I just tackle each problem as it comes up and do the work myself.
 I get a lot of encouragement from my brother Reg who shares my nerdy tendencies, his collection of gear and discoveries of great plug-ins.

 Now I am reviving two other recordings for release.
 The first is a rare recording of a concert Michel and I performed with Barre soon after releasing Lone Jack Pine the cd and thus titled Lone Jack Pine Live.
-It includes the only performance of my poem Thoughts of Being Female from Picnic Table Two with Barre and new versions of three other poems from the album, Borobudur, The Visit and Lone Jack Pine.
-It is a 20 minute set improvised around these melodic poems and despite the full house the audience is so quiet you could hear a pin drop.
+It includes the only performance of my composition Thoughts of Being Female from Picnic Table Two with Barre and new versions of three songs from the album, Borobudur, The Visit and Lone Jack Pine.
+It is a 20 minute set and despite the full house the audience is so quiet you could hear a pin drop.

 Barre and his wife Mary have been important influences in my quest to live life by intuition.
 Mary began the first dreamsharing groups I ever joined, working with me, my mother Agatha and Mary’s good friend Erika nearly daily for several years.
 We shared our dreams and tried creative exercises to sharpen our dreaming skills.
 We developed our intuition together this way, as well as our writing skills, and used what we learned to navigate our families in helpful creative directions.
 I’m mentioning it here as so often the women in creative circles are overlooked and yet their contributions are so invaluable.